Abdul-AA/Car-ads-analysis/README.md

 ## Introduction

 According to the Insurance Bureau of Canada, insurance fraud costs Canadians well over $1 billion annually in added insurance premiums ([source](https://www.ibc.ca/news-insights/news/vigilance-is-key-in-fighting-insurance-fraud)).
 Addressing this challenge is critical, as reducing fraud not only lowers costs for insurers but also enhances customer satisfaction.
 To tackle this issue, I used the [Poland Cars for Sale dataset](https://www.kaggle.com/datasets/bartoszpieniak/poland-cars-for-sale-dataset) to perform vehicle segmentation, anomaly detection, and time series analysis.
-The overarching goal of this project is to provide actionable insights that can help insurers detect fraudulent activity, improve risk assessment, and optimize operational efficiency.
+The overarching goal of this project is to provide actionable insights that can help insurers detect fraudulent activity, improve risk assessment, and enhance operational efficiency.

 ## Data Cleaning